juliacamarag/juliacamarag/README.md

 ### Hi there 👋🌸

-- 💻 Studying the 3nd semester of Computer Science at Universidade Federal Fluminense
+- 💻 Studying the 5nd semester of Computer Science at Universidade Federal Fluminense
 - 🌱 Currently learning Game Development and Web Development
-- 👯 I’m looking for my first job
 - 🏳 Living in Brazil